Logo

 PTSD vs. Generalized Anxiety Disorder (GAD)

 Usually brought on by a terrible experience, post-traumatic stress disorder (PTSD) manifests as intense anxiety, nightmares, and flashbacks.
-In GAD, anxiety is often more sporadic and unrelated to a single incident, occurring in a variety of daily contexts.
+In GAD, anxiety is often more sporadic and unrelated to a single incident that occurs in various daily contexts.

 OCD with Generalized Anxiety Disorder (GAD)

 The hallmarks of OCD are a pattern of unrelenting, recurrent thoughts known as obsessions and compulsive, repetitive behaviors that follow the obsessions.
-While high levels of concern are shared by both OCD and GAD, OCD is characterized by intrusive thoughts and habitual actions, while generalized anxiety disorder is characterized by pervasive distress.
+While high levels of concern are shared by both OCD and GAD, OCD is characterized by intrusive thoughts and habitual actions, while generalized anxiety disorders are characterized by pervasive distress.

 GAD Causes and Risk Factors

 There is still much to learn about the specific causes of GAD.
-It is believed that a number of interrelated elements contribute to its development.
-Among them are:
+It is believed that several interrelated elements contribute to its development.
+Among them are

 COMMON GAD Symptoms